Resources and products

 Here’s what you’ll find in the guide: How to start your new project, creating a solid project plan, estimating effort, communication tips, team building – and a lot more!

-This may be surprising to you: Many of the books here aren’t about project management.
+This may be surprising to you: These books aren’t about project management.
 Why did I still list them?
-The PM skills area easy to learn.
+The “hard” PM skills area easy to learn.
 But to become a true leader you first have to work on your mindset and soft skills.
 These books help you to get there.